odextrs/dotfiles/README.md

 #### !!
 CONFIGURE YOUR MONITOR FIRST ON hyprland.conf !! (by default its using a 1920x1080 monitor with 180hz being refered as "HDMI-A-1".)

-Wallpaper is handled by EWW, but hyprpaper config exists, just add it to exec-now on hyprland.conf, hyprpaper searches for the wallpaper on .config/hypr/assets/wallpaper.png
+Wallpaper is handled by EWW, with the wallpaper being set on ~/.config/nuno-shell/assets/wallpaper.png

-obs: EWW searches for "wallpaper.png" on (eww config)/assets/wallpaper.png
+You can also install something like [awww (fomerly known as swww)](https://codeberg.org/LGFae/awww)